6abrielle/20220870-Research-Repository/reflection.md

 ### Which parts of this course made you feel doubtful of your own innate ability?

 ### What is a fixed mindset?

+A fixed mindset believes that intelligence and ability are fixed and can't change.
+Its easy to slip into a fixed mindset.....

 ### What is something kind you have done for someone else?